mohanganesh3/BrewBuddy-AI-Coffee-Shop-Assistant/README.md

 * Guide customers through a seamless order process, ensuring accurate and structured order details.
 * Block irrelevant or harmful queries using a Guard Agent for safe and relevant interactions.

-## 🔧 What You'll Learn
-Through this project, you will gain hands-on experience in:
-* Deploying your personal LLM with RunPod
-* Deploying an agent-based system with specialized agents like Order Taking, Details, and Guard agents.
-* Setting up a vector database for storing coffee shop menu and product information.
-* Implementing Retrieval-Augmented Generation (RAG) for detailed and accurate responses.
-* Training and deploying a recommendation engine.
-* Building a React Native app that integrates this powerful chatbot.

 ## 🧠 Chatbot Agent Architecture
 ![C11FAB24-8CE6-486F-B14C-66CBD169084F_1_201_a copy](https://github.com/user-attachments/assets/f382bd31-6d8a-44bc-866f-aa2da87c11d7)